 Your doctor will review your test results and let you know.
 Their answer will depend on what type of abnormal cells are found in your cervix.
 The most common ones are listed below.

 Atypical squamous cells of undetermined significance (ASCUS).
 Thin, flat cells called squamous cells grow on the surface of a healthy cervix.
 ASCUS occurs when these cells are not typical.
 Your doctor will do a test with a special liquid to see if HPV is present.
 If it’s not, there’s probably no need for concern.

 Squamous intraepithelial lesion.
 These cells may be pre-cancerous.
 Doctors call changes to them “low-grade” or “high-grade.”
 If they’re low-grade, a pre-cancerous cell may not turn to cancer for many years.
 If it’s high-grade, the cells could turn to cancer much sooner.
-Your doctor will likely order more tests, whether they find low-grade or high-grade changes to these cells.
+Your doctor will likely order more tests, including a colposcopy, an instrument that shows changes in the cervix that may lead to a biopsy of cervical tissue to check for cancerous cells.

 Atypical glandular cells.
 These cells make mucus.
 They grow in the opening of your cervix and inside your uterus.
-If they appear to be abnormal, your doctor will order more tests to find out for sure if it’s cancer.
+If they appear to be abnormal, your doctor will order more tests, including a colposcopy, to find out for sure if it’s cancer.

 Squamous cell cancer or adenocarcinoma cells.
 This means the cells on your cervix are so abnormal, your doctor is almost certain it’s cancer.